100+ datasets found

 Context

-The dataset presents median income data over a decade or more for males and females categorized by Total, Full-Time Year-Round (FT), and Part-Time (PT) employment in Scarville.
+The dataset presents median income data over a decade or more for males and females categorized by Total, Full-Time Year-Round (FT), and Part-Time (PT) employment in Alpha.
 It showcases annual income, providing insights into gender-specific income distributions and the disparities between full-time and part-time work.
 The dataset can be utilized to gain insights into gender-based pay disparity trends and explore the variations in income for male and female individuals.

 Key observations: Insights from 2023

-- Full-time workers, aged 15 years and older: In Scarville, for full-time, year-round workers aged 15 years and older, while the Census reported a median income of $46,250 for males, while data for females was unavailable due to an insufficient number of sample observations.
+- Full-time workers, aged 15 years and older: In Alpha, among full-time, year-round workers aged 15 years and older, males earned a median income of $61,250, while females earned $140,977

 Content